seamplex/feenox/doc/overview.md

 transfer.md
 ```

 Following the UNIX programming philosophy, there are no graphical interfaces attached to the FeenoX core, although a wide variety of pre and post-processors can be used with FeenoX.
-To illustrate the transfer-function approach, consider the following input file that solves Laplace’s equation on a square with some space-dependent boundary conditions
+To illustrate the transfer-function approach, consider the following input file that solves Laplace’s equation $\nabla^2 \phi = 0$ on a square with some space-dependent boundary conditions:

+::: {.not-in-format .texi .man}
 $$
 \begin{cases}
 \phi(x,y) = +y & \text{for $x=-1$ (left)} \\